Category Ranking

 View Article and Find Full Text PDF

-Among tobacco-exposed persons with preserved spirometry (TEPS), we previously demonstrated that different lung volume indices, specifically elevated total lung capacity (TLC) versus elevated ratio of functional residual capacity-to-TLC (FRC/TLC), identify different lung disease characteristics in the COPDGene cohort.
-Determine differential disease characteristics and trajectories associated with the lung volume indices among TEPS in the SPIROMICS cohort.
-We categorized TEPS (n=814) by tertiles (low, intermediate, high) of TLC or residual volume-to-TLC (RV/TLC) derived from baseline CT images, and then examined clinical and spirometric disease trajectories in mutually exclusive categories of participants with high TLC without high RV/TLC ([TLC]) versus high RV/TLC without high TLC ([RV/TLC]).
+Among tobacco-exposed persons with preserved spirometry (TEPSs), we previously demonstrated that different lung volume indices-specifically, elevated total lung capacity (TLC) versus elevated ratio of functional residual capacity to TLC (FRC/TLC)-identify different lung disease characteristics in the COPDGene cohort.
+We sought to determine differential disease characteristics and trajectories associated with lung volume indices among TEPSs in the SPIROMICS cohort.
+We categorized TEPSs ( = 814) by tertiles (low, intermediate, and high) of TLC or residual volume-to-TLC ratio (RV/TLC) derived from baseline computed tomography images and then examined clinical and spirometric disease trajectories in mutually exclusive categories of participants with high TLC without high RV/TLC ([TLC]) versus high RV/TLC without high TLC ([RV/TLC]).

 View Article and Find Full Text PDF